jul/yahi/docs/source/intro.rst

     yahi_all_in_one_maker data.js

 To create a *all in one* HTML page with all JS/CSS/data included that has a multi route view.
-It includes various external libraries to work : D3js (charting), jquery, google js api (geo chart).
+It includes various external libraries to work : D3js (charts), jquery.

 Use as a script